frank038/wdesktop4/README.md

 # wdesktop4
-An application that manage the desktop.
+An application that manages the desktop.

 Requirements:
 - python3